CATEM1NAL/APyday-2/FAQ.md

 own games, but periodically you all join a Criminal Dawn slot to get a few checks.
 You can be as creative with this game's inclusion in a multiworld as you want to be.

-## The mod isn't working?
+## How do I install this/the mod isn't working?
-Make sure you have [SuperBLT](https://superblt.znix.xyz/) installed.
+Make sure you have [SuperBLT](https://superblt.znix.xyz/) installed, and then extract `BLT-Criminal_Dawn.zip` into `PAYDAY 2/mods`.
 There are a few dependencies which BLT will prompt you to install after launching the game with Criminal Dawn.
 Download them, restart the game, and you should be good to go.
 You'll know if the mod is working because you should have a fresh save file and the main menu will be different.

 ## Why do I have hundreds of coins?
 After installing the mod for the first time you get given coins for achievement milestones.